-I always make sure to stock up on to have on hand should myself or one of my children come down with a cold or are suffering any number of symptoms.
-Here are a couple of my favorites for allergies and hay fever:
+I always make sure to stock up on several herbs and herbal combinations to have on hand should myself or one of my children come down with a cold or are suffering any number of common symptoms.

-Dr. Christopher’s Sinus Plus Formula – This is one of the very best formulas I have found for allergy, sinus, and hay fever symptoms.
+Dr. Christopher’s Sinus Plus Formula – This is one of the very best herbal combinations I have found for allergy, sinus, and hay fever symptoms.
 Dr. John R. Christopher, America’s pioneer Master Herbalist, put together a synergistic blend of herbs specifically for these issues to be used as a “natural and herbal help” working as a natural antihistamine and decongestant to dry up the sinuses and to expel excess mucus from the head and bronchial-pulmonary tubes and passages.

-Note: The honey must be from your local area to have relevance for you since it will contain the nectar of plants local to you.
+Note: The honey must be from your local area to have relevance for your allergies since it will contain the nectar of plants local to you.

 Mullein Leaves and Flowers – A strong tea, or decoction, made from the flowers and leaves of mullein herb can greatly reduce the symptoms of hay fever, cough, bronchitis, croup, and asthma as well as other pulmonary diseases.

 Hydrotherapy for Hay Fever and Sinusitis

 Steam baths are also beneficial for pneumonia, asthma, bronchitis, fever, stiff joints, and arthritis.
 Simply turn your shower on hot and let the room fill with steam.
 Then sit within the room breathing in the hot steam for up to 20 minutes.

-There may be toxins in the food we eat in the form of pesticides or other chemicals, toxins from chemicals used to make our laundry soap entering our skin, and toxins in the air we breathe from any number of pollutants.
+There may be toxins in the food we eat in the form of pesticides or other chemicals, toxins from chemicals used to make our laundry soap absorbed through the skin, and toxins in the air we breathe from any number of pollutants.